Zinaaan/algorithms-and-dataStructures/README.md

 # algorithms-and-dataStructures
-Typical algorithms and data stuctures with java
+Typical algorithms and data structures with java